suitcss/suit/packages/components-grid/README.md

 ### Widths and offsets

-Cell widths and offsets can be controlled using the [responsive dimension utilities](https://github.com/suitcss/utils-dimension) and [responsive offset utilities](https://github.com/suitcss/utils-offset), respectively.
+Cell widths and offsets can be controlled using the [responsive sizing utilities](https://github.com/suitcss/utils-size) and [responsive offset utilities](https://github.com/suitcss/utils-offset), respectively.

 One limitation of creating grid gutters in the manner shown above is that it